 A closely related problem was a lack of context.
 A large part of communication is the setting in which it takes place.
 Another term for this is pragmatics.
 The setting along with body language (paralinguistic features) determines a large portion of understanding in communication.
 This is all ignored with the grammar-translation method as it is focused on text exclusively.

-Gouin also study how children learn language He proposed that language learning was easiest through using language to accomplish sequenced events that were related.
+Gouin also studied how children learn language He proposed that language learning was easiest through using language to accomplish sequenced events that were related.
 For example, students might learn several phrases using the word door such as “I walk toward the door” and “I stop at the door”.
 Students would then learn the verb of such phrases like “I walk” and “I stop”.
 This experience happens in several different ways in order to help the student understand what “walk” and “stop” mean.

 Gouin also supported the use of paralinguistic features such as gesturing in order to help explain ideas in a conversation with students.
 This support of body language influenced several methods of teaching English.